Bypass firewalls using Shadowsocks + Cloak

 - UID and Public key: copy them from the Cloak section of script’s output

-- Server name: enter any domain that is accessible from your restricted network (
+- Server name: enter any domain that is accessible from your restricted network (in my case it’s

 chrome